Community

 1. Free Plan – This includes 1 course, 1 community, 1 administrator and unlimited students.

-Video Integration
+Video Capabilities

-Thinkific allows you to add video to your posts but like many of its competitors (with the exception of StoryPrompt) this has to be recorded outside the platform and uploaded to your community.
+Thinkific allows you to add video to your posts but like many of its competitors (with the exception of Swarm) this has to be recorded outside the platform and uploaded to your community.
 Once a video is uploaded, team members can like or comment on it.

 Summary